nki-radiology/asbestosis/README.md

  ```

 ## 2. How to run the code 🚀
 Adjust the folders to your own paths in ``data_generator.py`` and ``train.py``.
-Moreover, you dont need anomaly heatmap or lung segmentations to run it.
+You dont need anomaly heatmaps or lung segmentations to run it.
 Just set 'n_channels' to 1 and load from your orginal CT folder.

 ``python train.py``